-Really enjoyed this read in the Highlands Current about the artist Sharon Lindenfeld’s process as a printmaker who makes etchings on copper plates.
+Really enjoyed this read in the Highlands Current about the artist Sharon Lindenfeld’s process as a printmaker.
+She makes etchings on copper plates.
 Large ones.
-Very unusual for that medium to be so big, but according to the article, she “wanted people to feel surrounded by them.”
-She’ll sketch something into her notebook, and then do a process to enlarge it and transfer it to the copper plate using acetone to transfer the lines onto the copper.
+It’s very unusual for that medium to be so big, but according to the article, she “wanted people to feel surrounded by them.”
+She’ll sketch something into her notebook, and then do a process to enlarge it.
+She uses acetone to to transfer the lines onto the copper plate.
 There is more to the process when it comes to sending the copper plate through the press.
 Read all about it in Alison Rooney’s article.
-This was in last week’s newspaper, but the article is most likely online now.
+This was in last week’s newspaper, but the article is online now.
 Sharon is exhibiting now at the Garrison Arts Center.